 Voyageurs National Park Camping Permits Overview

-** All frontcountry and backcountry campsites require travel by water to access.
+** All frontcountry and backcountry campsites require travel by private watercraft or water taxi to access.
 Click on campsite names to view boating distances. **

 Voyageurs National Park has 147 frontcountry , 14 backcountry, and 2 primitive campsites for visitors wanting an authentic northwoods camping experience.

-FRONTCOUNTRY CAMPSITES are located on the large lakes (Rainy, Kabetogama, Namakan, Sandpoint) and require travel by watercraft.
+FRONTCOUNTRY CAMPSITES are located on the large lakes (Rainy, Kabetogama, Namakan, Sandpoint) and can be boated to directly from any park visitor center boat ramp.
 They are equipped with fire rings, tent pads, picnic tables, bear lockers for safe food storage, and outdoor privies.
 Click the Build Itinerary button to plan your frontcountry camping trip.
 Find more detailed frontcountry camping information and view a campsite map here .

 BACKCOUNTRY CAMPSITES are located on the park's interior lakes and offer a more remote and secluded camping experience.
-They have fewer amenities, consisting of fire rings, a bear pole for safe food storage, and an outdoor privy.
+They have fewer amenities, consisting of fire rings, an outdoor privy, and some have a bear pole for safe food storage.
 These sites first require travel by private watercraft or local water taxi service to a trailhead and then hiking up to several miles to the backcountry lakes.
-From here, some backcountry campsites require a canoe to be reached, while others can be hiked to directly.
+Some c ampsites can be hiked to directly while others require a canoe after hiking.
 Please note that Voyageurs National Park only offers canoes that remain stationed at these remote inland lakes; not on Rainy, Kabetogama, Namakan or Sand Point.
 Find more backcountry camping information and view a map of all backcountry campsite and canoe locations here .

-- Ek, Cruiser, Brown and Peary: these backcountry campsites can be hiked to directly after boating to trailhead and have an optional canoe located at the site which can be added when making a reservation.
+- Ek, Cruiser, Brown and Peary: These backcountry campsites can be hiked to directly after boating to a trailhead and have an optional canoe located at the site which can be added when making a reservation.

-- Agnes, Jorgens, Quarter Line, Oslo, and Ryan: these backcountry campsites are camp-only locations and have no canoes available at them.
+- Agnes, Jorgens, Quarter Line, Oslo, and Ryan: These are campsite-only locations and have no canoes available at them.

 DAY USE & VISITOR DESTINATION SITES: With 27 Day Use sites and 7 Visitor Destination sites scattered throughout, Voyageurs National Park has plenty of areas to enjoy for visitors who are just out for a day trip on the lakes.
 Each Day Use site has picnic tables, fire rings and vault privies, while the Visitor Destination sites offer short trails with wayside exhibits, picnic areas and comfort stations.
 No reservations are required for Day Use or Destination sites.
-View a map of Day Use and Visitor Destination sites here .
+View a map of these sites here .